rumexcrisp/latex-docker/README.md

 # latex-docker

-A Docker-based LaTeX distribution with support for BibLaTeX and PDFlatex.
+A Docker-based LaTeX distribution with support for BibLaTeX and PDFLatex.

 ## Prerequisites